ShreyaPrasad1209/CodingNotes/InterviewTypeQuestions/InterviewBitsSolutions/Level 2.md

 ```

 ## 11. N/3 Repeat Number
-Moore's Voting Algorithm (This algo seems really weird how does that even works lol remember PMI proof exists for this thing) : https://gregable.com/2013/10/majority-vote-algorithm-find-majority.html
+Moore's Voting Algorithm [Greedy approach] (This algo seems really weird how does that even works lol remember PMI proof exists for this thing) : https://gregable.com/2013/10/majority-vote-algorithm-find-majority.html
 ```python
 # Say in array we need to find majority element (one with count >= n/2)
 answer = 0